gregorymkirk/pwm-argocd-helm/README.md

 # pwm-argocd-helm
-Helm chart and ArgoCD app declaration to deploy PWM on your K8S cluster.
+Helm chart and ArgoCD app declaration to deploy PWM on your AWS EKS cluster.

-Tested and functional on AWS EKS (1.31), cannot speak to otehr K8S distributions at this time.
-I you use this with a differnmt version of distributioin of K8S and it works please either add it to the bottom this readme
+Tested and functional on AWS EKS (1.31), cannot speak to other K8S distributions at this time.
+At a minimum you will need to update the ingress controller, and storage class definitions.

 # Pre-Requisites